TheDataScienceLabs/DSLab_Calculus/book/intro.md

 Welcome to MA16290, The Data Science Labs on Differential and Integral Calculus!
 This is a one credit course to accompany Calculus 2, during which you will discover applications of differential and integral calculus to data science.
 You will also learn to program in Python and to use Arduino sensors and microprocessors to acquire data.

 This course requires no work outside of the lab.
 It has no homework, no quizzes, no tests, and no exams.
 All work is performed during the 150 minutes spent in the lab each week.
-During that time, our friendly TAs are there to assist you and answer all your questions.
+During that time, our friendly undergraduate instructors are there to assist you and answer all your questions.

 Calculus 1 is a pre-requisite and Calculus 2 is a co-requisite for taking this course.
 No prior experience with Python is necessary.

-Fall 2022 schedule:
-<br>&emsp;&emsp;Wednesday 5:30-8:00 P.M.
-CRN 25496
-<br>&emsp;&emsp;Thursday 5:30-8:00 P.M.
-CRN 26495

 Purdue students: You can earn Honors credit for Calculus 2 by taking this lab.
 See syllabus for details.
 <br>